jpaulm/fbp-etl/README.md

 If necessary, go into `services.msc`, and restart MySQL.

+To run Step300.java from the command line, do a `cd` to position to your `fbp-etl` directory

-Command to run this from command line: `java -cp ..\javafbp\build\libs\javafbp-4.1.10.jar;build\libs\fbp-etl-1.1.0.jar;. com.jpaulmorrison.Step30.code.networks.Step300`
+Then enter `java -cp "build\libs\fbp-etl-1.1.0.jar;." com.jpaulmorrison.Step30.code.networks.Step300`

-# There seems to be a problem with this - feedback would be appreciated!
+Note: the `fbp-etl` jar file contains `javafbp`, so this does not need to be added to the command line.

 ### Steps